devspace-sh/devspace/docs/pages/configuration/reference.md

 kubectl:                            # struct   | Options for deploying with "kubectl apply"
   cmdPath: ""                       # string   | Path to the kubectl binary (Default: "" = detect automatically)
   manifests: []                     # string[] | Array containing glob patterns for the Kubernetes manifests to deploy using "kubectl apply" (e.g. kube/* or manifests/service.yaml)
+  kustomize: false                  # bool     | Use kustomize when deploying manifests via "kubectl apply" (Default: false)
+  flags: []                         # string[] | Array of flags for the "kubectl apply" command
 ```
 [Learn more about configuring deployments with Helm.](/docs/deployment/kubernetes-manifests/what-are-manifests)